VipeCloud/vipecloud_api/README.md

 }
 ```

-#### GET list of existing Contacts a user has in VipeCloud
+#### GET Contacts
 ```
-GET /contacts
+GET /contacts(/:id)
 ```
-Returns an array of the contacts that a user has in VipeCloud
+If no id, returns an array of the contacts that a user has in VipeCloud.
+If id, returns the details for a contact
 ```
 {
   [